dvelasquezc/dvelasquezc.github.io/_research/trade_hhprices.md

 ---
 title: 'Trade in Appliances, Household Production, and Labor Force Participation'
 coauthors: Pamela Medina, Sebastian Sotelo
-pubstatus: "Revision requested"
+pubstatus: "mimeo"
-journal: "Journal of International Economics"
+journal: "Revision requested at Journal of International Economics"
 link: "no"
 presented: "WB and JIE&#39;s Trade and Uneven Development Conference, 2023 Seminario de Microeconomia Aplicada (MAP), 2022 Annual Meeting of the LACEA-LAMES"
 pdf: "no"